pblaney/mgp1000/README.md

 ```

 # Install Nextflow
-This series of `make` commands will install Nextflow, test, and, optionally, update the current Nextflow installation.
+This series of `make` commands will install Nextflow, and, optionally, test or update the current Nextflow installation.
 First, check for what current version of Java is available to the current environment.
 ```
 $ java -version
 ### Example output ###